zlal12/data_analysis_portfolio/README.md

 My LinkedIn [link](www.linkedin.com/in/yunjeong-chang-a1ab69242)

-# Tables of Contents (still updating)
+# Tables of Contents
-I'm still writing this part.
-More contents and descriptions will be added soon.
-Thank you :)
+(More projects and descriptions will be added soon—stay tuned!)

 # **SQL**
 1. SQL Analysis of Korean e-commerce website (fashion)
-2. HR data - working on it
+2. EDA of Amazon Sales Data - working on it